gabrielbrunop/haxball-server/README.md

 Disable all caching.
 Rooms will be started in incognito mode.
 This is highly recommended if you're not using localStorage or IndexedDB (and you shouldn't).
 #### disableRemote?: boolean
 Disable remote debugging.
 The server won't listen for connections.
+#### disableAnonymizeLocalIps?: boolean
+Adds the `--disable-features=WebRtcHideLocalIpsWithMdns` flag to Chrome.
+[See more here](https://github.com/haxball/haxball-issues/wiki/Headless-Host#connectivity-warning).
 #### execPath: string
 The path to Chrome (or Chromium) executable file.
 If you are on Windows this will probably be `C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe`.